 Success through strategy

-Lorena’s dream has become a sustainable reality through TechnoServe’s Impulsa tu Empresa (ITE) Project.
+Lorena’s dream has become a sustainable reality through TechnoServe’s Impulsa tu Empresa (ITE) Project, a collaboration with the Argidius Foundation, the Citi Foundation, the Multilateral Investment Fund (MIF), the PIMCO Foundation, and the Walmart Foundation.
 Between 2012 and 2016, ITE has helped more than 1,040 small and growing businesses boost their growth through mentoring and business training, increasing sales by more than $35 million and generating more than 1,400 new jobs throughout El Salvador, Guatemala, Honduras and Nicaragua.

 When Lorena joined the program in November 2015, she had been running Línea Rosa for almost a year, but she couldn’t get her sales where they needed to be.
 She was confident in her idea, and didn’t understand why she couldn’t get clients on board.
 Through ITE Lorena reassessed her business strategy and finances in order to identify where she was underachieving.
 “When you are a lone businessperson you can get absorbed in the day-to-day management and lose sight of the strategy.” she explains.
 “ITE provided me with the tools to be more strategic.”